aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/index.md

 > Simplify the management of multiple packages within a polyglot monorepo

-The `monorepo` submodule provides several projen project types in either Typescript, Python or Java that can configure a [NX](https://nx.dev/getting-started/intro) monorepo that can manage all of your packages.
-When used, these project types enable polyglot builds, declarative dependency management, build caching, dependency visualization and much, much more.
+The `monorepo` submodule provides several projen project types in either Typescript, Python or Java that can configure a [NX](https://nx.dev/getting-started/intro) monorepo to manage all your packages.
+When used, these project types enable polyglot builds, declarative dependency management, build caching, dependency visualization and other features.

-The AWS PDK itself uses the `monorepo` submodule and is a good reference for seeing how a complex, polyglot monorepo can be set up.
+The AWS PDK itself uses the `monorepo` submodule and is a good reference for seeing how to set up a complex, polyglot monorepo.

 ## How does it work?

-The construct will set up your root project to function as a Monorepo using [NX](https://nx.dev/getting-started/intro), and as such manages all of the NX configuration for you by default.
-Depending on the language you decide to bootstrap your project with, a projenrc file in your preferred language will be present which will allow you to add new sub-packages to your project which will be managed by NX.
+The construct will set up your root project to function as a Monorepo using [NX](https://nx.dev/getting-started/intro), and manage all of the NX configuration for you by default.
+Depending on the language you decide to bootstrap your project with, a `projenrc`` file in your preferred language  allows you to add new sub-packages to your project to be managed by NX.

 The default structure of your project will be created with the following key files as shown: